I. Rationale for Attendance Policies

 Documented exceptional circumstances include, but are not limited to: death in the family, serious medical conditions, hospitalization, observance of religious holidays, reasonable disability accommodations and other special/unforeseen circumstances beyond the student’s control.
 Numerous absences due to any reason including exceptional circumstances may warrant course withdrawal or failure.

+Documentation must be submitted to Academic Advising within two weeks of the absence to be considered for excusing.
 Exceptional circumstances are determined on a case-by-case basis in an interactive process with the student, faculty of record, Department Head or Program Director of the course or other Ringling College professionals, as needed.
 Known circumstances, such as religious holidays should be discussed with the faculty of record in advance of the absence.
 Absences that are deemed exceptional will not affect the final grade.

 For the courses being delivered online via Zoom, students are required to have their videocam on at all times, and the audio on when appropriate.
 As expected when attending a course in-person, students must be engaged, showing their entire face, and actively participating as appropriate during the scheduled class time.
 Students may wish to utilize an appropriate virtual background.